Senior Data Scientist

 Ali studied for his PhD at Centre for Policy Modelling, Manchester Metropolitan University.
-In his PhD he has worked on Social Network Systems (SNS).
-His PhD work can be divided into three strands, which are:
+In his PhD he worked on Social Network Systems (SNS) by studying their complex structure, and modelling evolution of their underlying networks over time.

 Previously he was part of the Tribler team at Delft University of Technology, as a Research Assistant.
 His main theme of work was around distributed social networking.
-He was also part of the P2P-Fusion project whose goal was to design a cheap and secure decentralized system for sharing audio/visual content.
 During his stint there, he designed and deployed a completely decentralized SNS in Tribler.

 During his masters at Aachen, he worked with Fraunhofer Institute of Technology for more than two years as a Research Assistant on SwapIt project.
 His main tasks involved software development in Java.

-At CEDAR, Ali is a public-health modeller.
+Ali is a Senior Data Scientist and a public-health/transport modeller.
 He is interested in active travel, specifically cycling research.